rjspencer/docs/api_v1.md

 ### Example Response

-See the response for `/audio`, it will be structured the same.
+See the response for `/audio`, it will be structured the same except that it won't be in an array.

 ## /audio/playlists
 `[GET] /account/{accountId}/audio/playlists`